-After a process of re-tendering Double Impact continues to be a delivery partner in the new Nottingham Recovery Network partnership, commissioned to deliver integrated drug and alcohol services within Nottingham city.
-This new contract commenced in July 2016 and at the time of writing is currently performing ahead of target expectations.
+Double Impact continues to be a delivery partner in the Nottingham Recovery Network partnership, commissioned to deliver integrated drug and alcohol services within Nottingham city.
+This contract commenced in July 2016 and at the time of writing is currently performing ahead of target expectations.
+There are a further three years left on this contract.